Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 ...
 ```

-4. If your gateway uses Windows (with Linux or Windows Containers), set the "os" property to "Windows":
+- For Windows (with Linux or Windows Containers), set the "os" property to "Windows":

 ```json
 ...